olefasting/rust_rpg_toolkit/README.md

 To use the library, add it to your dependencies and call the `run_game` method, with a game version as a parameter (used for user mod dependency checking and more).

+You will need an assets and a modules folder in your project root, as well as a config file.
+I recommend that you just copy these from this repo, to get started.
+If you want to build for WASM, copy the bash file in the repo root to your project root, as well....

 ## Contributing

 Contributions are more than welcome.
 Feel free to create a PR or an issue.